The Same Science Transforming Skin Is Now Transforming Hair

 NeoGenesis Hair Thickening Serum

-NeoGenesis's S²RM® technology meets the scalp in this targeted hair serum, delivering stem cell conditioned media — and its exosome content — directly to follicles experiencing thinning or density loss.
-Supports a healthier scalp environment and visibly thicker strands over time.
+NeoGenesis's S²RM® technology meets the scalp in this targeted serum, delivering the full regenerative spectrum of stem cell conditioned media directly to follicles experiencing thinning or density loss.
+It supports a healthier scalp microenvironment and visibly thicker strands with consistent use — a clinical approach to a problem that typically gets cosmetic solutions.

 Frequently Asked Questions